polkabunny/starting-scalatest/README.md

 # starting-scalatest

 This assignment requires you to write an acceptance test using Scala Test framework.
-This is an easy and fun way to write automated tests for an application
+This is an easy and fun way to write automated tests for an application.
+What is happening behind the scene in this type of test is it mimics real browser actions by navigate to pages, clicking on links and checking contents.

 To get setup you will need to have
  * Java 8 installed